DarrenDavy12/Snowflake-Medallion-Data-Pipeline-End-to-End-ELT/README.md

 <br>

-### Business use cases: which customers are most valuable?, which products sell? and what is the revenue trends over time?
+### Business use cases: Which customers are most valuable?, which products sell? and what is the revenue trends over time?

 ### I built this to simulate a retail company needing a single source of truth for order and customer reporting